Jasmia Robinson: America's Next Top Model Cycle 18

 Robinson, amongst six other past Britain's Next Top Model contestants, appeared on the upcoming cycle of America's Next Top Model Cycle 18: British Invasion, which premiered on 29 February 2012.
 It involved seven American model hopefuls against seven British all-stars from Britain's Next Top Model.
 The other girls appearing were Louise Watts of Cycle 3, Catherine Thomas of Cycle 4, Ashley Brown, Annaliese Dayes, and Sophie Sumner all of Cycle 5, and Alisha White of Cycle 6.
 Robinson was the first to be eliminated in the cycle despite having a better photo than Ashley Brown who was saved for having a better personality.
 Robinson placed fourteenth overall in her first-ever bottom two appearance.
 Tyra noted Robinson wasn't strong on America's Next Top Model but strong on Britain's Next Top Model.

 Campaigns

 Robinson is currently the face of the UK hair brand Sensationnel.

 She also took part in the Mayor of London's Barclays Cycle Hire scheme in 2010.

 In January 2011 Robinson appeared as a guest speaker at the Inspirational You event celebrating the success of young people.

 Awards

 In 2009, Robinson was nominated and won the ‘Best Female Model’ category at the Black Entertainment Fashion, Film and Television Awards (BEFFTAS).

 Music

-In 2010 Robinson began her music career.
-Her first single ‘Model Walk’ is due to be released in 2011 from her upcoming album which is at the moment untitled.

-In 2011 Robinson was amongst the headline acts at Flavour Live, performing her singles Diva Style and Ghetto Girl (cover).
+In 2010, Robinson began her music career.
+In 2011, Robinson was amongst the headline acts at Flavour Live, performing her first original single, "Diva Style", and a cover of the song "Ghetto Girl".